Tainted Water, a series led by the Institute of Investigative Journalism, investigates drinking water across Canada.

 I am a Vancouver-based multimedia journalist.
 I report community-powered stories with a special interest in climate and the environment.
 In 2020, I graduated from the University of British Columbia with a Master of Journalism.
 I also have a Bachelor of Science in environmental sciences from UBC.

+Most recently, I remotely investigated juvenile justice in the United States for News21, a journalism program based out of Arizona State University.
 Previously, I travelled to Nepal to report on mother-tongue education in Nepal for UBC's Global Reporting Program.
 I also investigated acidic drinking water in Whistler, BC's coveted ski town, for the national award-recognized Tainted Water series.
-In 2019, I completed an internship with The Tyee, a local BC digital news magazine, where I covered climate justice and the province's cannabis sector.
+In 2019, I completed an internship with The Tyee, where I covered climate justice and the province's cannabis sector.

-In my spare time, you can find me reading, eating, watering my plants, hiking, or attempting to surf.
+In my spare time, you can find me reading, eating, wearing sweatpants, watering my plants, hiking, or attempting to surf.